01 — The Invisible Drain

 Foreign Transaction Fees

 Foreign transaction fees — typically 1–3% of each purchase made abroad or in a foreign currency — are among the most consistently invisible fee types.
 They appear on statements as a small percentage addition to transactions that are themselves already processed, and they apply to both physical travel and online purchases from foreign vendors.
 For frequent travelers or international online shoppers, these fees can accumulate substantially.
-The UAE-specific version of this fee affects the many expats and tourists who maintain accounts in their home countries while transacting primarily in AED, paying a percentage on every local transaction.
+How to avoid them: carry one card that charges no foreign transaction fee (many travel and online-bank cards do), and always pay in the local currency rather than accepting the merchant's "convert to my home currency" offer, which adds a hidden markup on top.

 Overdraft Fees